Workers’ Compensation Insurance in Arkansas

 Who needs workers’ comp insurance in Arkansas?

-Most businesses with three or more employees are required to carry workers’ compensation insurance in Arkansas.
+In Arkansas, most businesses with three or more employees are required to carry workers’ compensation insurance.
 Some businesses with fewer than three employees are required to carry workers’ comp coverage if they work in an especially risky industry, such as construction.

-Employers in Arkansas are required to pay the full amount of the workers’ compensation policy cost.
+Arkansas employers must pay the full amount of the workers’ compensation policy cost.
 It cannot be deducted from the worker’s pay.

-Who is not required to have workers’ comp insurance in Arkansas?
+Who is exempt from workers' comp in Arkansas?

 Sole proprietors and independent contractors in Arkansas are not required to carry workers’ compensation insurance coverage but may opt to voluntarily purchase a policy.